munificent/craftinginterpreters/book/local-variables.md

 initializer), and that value is sitting right on top of the stack as the only remaining temporary.
 We also know that new locals are allocated at the top of the stack... right where that value already is.
 Thus, there's nothing to do.
-The value is already right where we need it.
-It doesn't get much more efficient than that!
+The temporary simply *becomes* the local variable.
+It doesn't get much more efficient than that.

 **todo: illustrate.**